Make confident, data-driven decisions with actionable ad spend insights.

 The real solution is simpler than you think.
 Stop trying to work around the system.
 Stop accepting data loss as inevitable.
 Control your own data.

 Before we can talk about recovery, we have to talk about the mechanisms of loss.
 Most marketers understand the abstract concept of "ad blockers" and "privacy," but few have grasped the technical depth of how these tools dismantle the conversion pipeline.
-It's not just a switch that gets flipped; it’s a coordinated, multi-layered defense system.

 This is the most well-known culprit.
-Google Analytics, Meta Pixel, and most other measurement tools historically relied on setting cookies from a domain different from the one the user is currently viewing (e.g., a user on [suspicious link removed] gets a cookie from google-analytics.com).
-Modern ad blockers and privacy-focused browsers, especially Safari (via Intelligent Tracking Prevention, or ITP) and Firefox, have increasingly aggressive block lists that target these known third-party domains.
+Google Analytics, Meta Pixel, and most other measurement tools historically relied on setting cookies from a domain different from the one the user is currently viewing (e.g., a user on yourdomain.com gets a cookie from google-analytics.com).

-The ITP Effect: Apple’s ITP doesn't just block third-party cookies; it severely limits the lifespan of even first-party cookies if they are set by a domain identified as a cross-site tracker (even if loaded via a first-party GTM container).
+The ITP Effect: Apple's ITP doesn't just block third-party cookies.
+It severely limits the lifespan of even first-party cookies if they are set by a domain identified as a cross-site tracker (even if loaded via a first-party GTM container).
 This means a user's session is terminated after just 24 hours, or less, breaking the journey-tracking needed for accurate attribution, especially in longer sales cycles.

 While a necessary compliance step, the traditional approach to Consent Management Platforms (CMPs) creates a massive data quality problem.